[Skip to Content]

 Egg allergies can cause a severe reaction called anaphylaxis.
 Anaphylaxis can begin with some of the same symptoms as a less severe reaction, but can quickly get worse.
 The person may have trouble breathing or pass out.
 More than one part of the body might be involved.
 If it isn't treated, anaphylaxis can be life-threatening.

-How Is an Allergic Reaction to Egg Treated?
+How Is an Allergic Reaction Treated?

 The doctor can also give you an allergy action plan, which helps you prepare for, recognize, and treat an allergic reaction.
 Share the plan with anyone else who needs to know, such as relatives, school officials, and coaches.
 Also consider wearing a medical alert bracelet.

 Every second counts in an allergic reaction.
-If you start having serious allergic symptoms, like swelling of the mouth or throat or trouble breathing, use the epinephrine auto-injector right away.
+If you start having serious allergic symptoms, like swelling of the mouth or throat or trouble breathing, use the epinephrine right away.
 Also use it right away if your symptoms involve two different parts of the body, like hives with vomiting.
 Then call 911 and have someone take you to the emergency room.
 You need to be under medical supervision because even if the worst seems to have passed, a second wave of serious symptoms can happen.

 What Can I Do?